 Things to Remember About Filter Shortcut in Excel

-- If you are using Excel tables feature, then you can apply the filters on more than one table range at a time in the same worksheet.
+- If you are using the Excel tables feature, then you can apply the filters on more than one table range at a time in the same worksheet.

-- With using filters keyboard shortcut in excel you can save a lot of time.
+- Using filters keyboard shortcut in excel, you can save a lot of time.

 - Use the keyboard shortcuts, as explained in this article, are the fastest way to work with the filter menus.

 This has been a guide to Filter Shortcut in Excel.
 Here we discuss how to use keyboard shortcuts for a filter in excel in different ways along with practical examples and downloadable excel templates.
 You may learn more about excel from the following articles –